 When a sailboat meets a power-driven boat such as a recreational powerboat, the sailboat is the stand-on vessel in most situations.
 This is because the boat using an engine is more capable of making the necessary adjustment to ensure that no collision occurs.

-Even when a sailboat is approaching a powerboat, the sailboat will still serve as the stand-on vessel because of its limited maneuverability.
+Even when a sailboat is approaching a powerboat, the sailboat will still serve as a stand-on vessel because of its limited maneuverability.

 Let’s consider another situation where a powerboat is about to cross paths with a sailboat under sail.
 What should the powerboat do?
 In such a situation, the powerboat is the give-way vessel and must adjust its course and speed to allow the sailboat passage.